ApothecaryTed/blog-posts/delivery.md

 ---

-We live in a wonderful world—virtually anything you want can be right at your door in a matter of minutes.
-We have Uber Eats, Amazon delivery drones, so of course, it won’t be too long until other industries start delivering more unconventional things.
-Lo and behold, Las Vegas marijuana delivery is available for medical marijuana patients.
+We live in a wildly wonderful world!
+Recreational use of Marijuana is legal in Nevada!!
+Virtually anything you desire is at your door in a matter of minutes.
+We have Uber Eats and Amazon delivery drones; no doubt we will soon see your favorite flower, concentrates, edibles, and other goodies delivered straight to your door with the press of a button.
+Marijuana delivery is currently available in Las Vegasfor medical marijuana patients; recreational marijuana delievery is sure to follow!

 Las Vegas Marijuana Delivery

-Marijuana delivery hit select dispensaries in 2016 to the praise of many medical marijuana card owners.
-People no longer have to travel across the busy 515 to pick up their prescription.
-Instead, they can get it in minutes without having to leave their house.
+2016 saw Marijuana delivery hit select dispensaries to the acclaim of many medical marijuana card owners.
+People no longer needed to travel across town after work nor dodge taxis to pick up a prescription.
+Marijuana delivery takes a burden off the consumer and allows us to reach more people with our products.

-Las Vegas marijuana delivery provides the people of our city a safe, legal, and convenient way for them to receive the medicine they need.
-These delivery services are regulated, so you don’t have to worry about legal permissibility.
+Marijuana delivery provides the people of Las Vegas a safe, legal, and convenient way to receive medicine.
+Some patients use medical marijuana to relieve chronic pain or muscular conditions;  it is an undue burden to ask those patients to travel when it may be difficult for them to leave the house or to arrange transportation.
-The benefits of delivery Many medical marijuana patients suffer from chronic pain and may have a harder time leaving the house, let alone driving to pick up their medicine.

-Vegas weed delivery allows patients with pain management conditions, and patients with an array of other conditions, to stay in the comfort of their own home.
-This way, they can feel completely comfortable while awaiting their treatment.
+Other patients use marijuana to relieve anxiety.
+Some find it difficult to be in a crowded setting - a busy dispensary, for instance.
+Vegas weed delivery allows us to provide medicine to patients in the comfort of their own home.

-The perimeters of marijuana delivery

-First and foremost, you must own an official medical marijuana card if you want to receive delivery.

-Las Vegas marijuana delivery must take place within Las Vegas city limits.
-Anything outside of that, most medical marijuana dispensaries will not deliver to you.
-It is illegal to cross state borders with your marijuana, even if medical marijuana is legal in both states.
+Anything we can do to provide patients a comfortable situation while awaiting their treatment is green in our book!

+The Current Prerequisites of Marijuana Delivery in Las Vegas

+Valid Nevada medical marijuana recommendation Residential Home Address in Nevada
+Paperwork on file with the dispensary providing delivery

 Find a list of Las Vegas marijuana dispensaries that deliver in your area.